MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-app-requests.md

 # Manage app requests

 When users request an app, they are requesting that an admin get that app on their behalf.
 In an app request, users can request a specific number of licenses, and they can provide a business justification for why they need the app.
-App requests are saved to the App Requests list in the App Catalog site.
+App requests are saved to the App Requests list in the Apps site.

 To manage app requests
 1. Go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true), and sign in with an account that has [admin permissions](./sharepoint-admin-role.md) for your organization.